CodeFalling/run-in/Readme.md

 ## Description

-Run your command in all directory
+Run your command in all directories

 ## Why this